elementary/switchboard-plug-security-privacy/README.md

 # Why?
-This switchboard plug depends on light-locker, which is a bummer if you suffer from (elementary/greeter#401)[https://github.com/elementary/greeter/issues/401] and decided to replace it with something else (like xscreensaver).
-This fork removes the "Locking" page entirely from the plug, letting you use your own tool for configuring your screen locker.
+This switchboard plug depends on light-locker, which is a bummer if you suffer from [elementary/greeter#401](https://github.com/elementary/greeter/issues/401) and decided to replace it with something else (like xscreensaver).
+This fork removes the "Locking" page entirely from the plug, letting you use your own tool for configuring your screen locker

 Below the original README.md contents (with modified screenshot):